 From transgender bounty hunters to guitar playing heroes, here’s a list of comic books exploring new narratives.

-People: Petite Noir
+Person: Petite Noir

 “Hikari began after a turbulent period in my life”.
 We chat with Joburg based Loui Lvndn on the process of putting together his debut album.